January 20th, 2023

 I accidentally fell into CS in tech about 6 years ago.
 A friend introduced me to a really cool Montreal startup and I fell into managing the post-sale client relationships.
 I really enjoy building strong relationships with clients and I think I have a natural inclination to project manage situations.
 I like to move things forward!

 A few months ago, someone that I respect and enjoy working with reached out about a new opportunity at Rasa and even though I wasn’t looking to join another ‘startup,’ Rasa seemed to be in such an interesting position.
 Rasa has a really mature Open Source community and I knew the framework was complex enough that I would be learning something new for a long time.

-2. Take us through a typical day as a Senior Customer Success Manger.
+2. Take us through a typical day as a Customer Success Manager.
 What types of projects do you work on?

 I currently work with some of Rasa’s largest North American clients.
 Arguably the most important part of my job is making sure that my clients see the value that they are getting from Rasa.
 Even though ‘success’ is in my title, I really cannot do this alone.